-- You are logged into a UltraVPN premium account, and you have an active Netflix subscription.
+- You are logged into an UltraVPN premium account and have an active Netflix subscription.

 - Your internet connection is fast enough to stream video.
 (Netflix requires a 3 Mbps connection for one standard-quality stream and 5 Mbps for one high-definition stream.)

 - You have the latest version of the app (some older versions will have trouble connecting to our new servers.)